patrickmoffitt/qt-cd-paranoia/README.md

 on [freedb.org](http://www.freedb.org/)

 The GUI provides the ability to scan a CD and retrieve the related data from freedb.org.
-Since the disc ID may match multiple categories all available results are listed.
+Since the disc ID may match multiple categories, all available results are listed.
 The user then chooses the desired one from the list.
 This populates a form with editable fields for artist, album title, and track titles.
 The user can edit the fields before importing the music to a selected folder.
 The music is imported in WAV format.